starkinfra/sdk-dotnet/README.md

 Console.WriteLine(log);
 ```

-## Create PixReversals
+### Create PixReversals

-You can reverse a PixRequest by whole or by a fraction of its amount using a PixReversal.
+You can reverse a Pix request by whole or by a fraction of its amount using a PixReversal.

 ```c#
 ```c#